jhs2jhs/WebDownloadJobsManage/README.md

 9. job manager needs to know if the client is dead or not.
 10. jobs manager should be able to know the serious errors, jobs client should be able to report all the necessary errors.
 15. simplify http_get_or_post method, to keep it simply.
+16. user control on sever web interface.
+17. server side need to send email out frequently. and sever side to set whether to send email or not.

+## features:
+1. have a configure file, so each job_worker do not need repeate setted after done once.
+2. can run under proxy network environment. just need to set the proxy in configure file. have a example to demonstrate how to set up in example.
+3. job_manger can control how job_work run, it means server side can configure on client by using a web interface on sever.
+4. develop example on create and push jobs to job_manager, with writing new code (for programmer) or using execl (for non-programmer).
+5.

+## reading points
+1. we only need one server, as all jobs will be managed under a common network address. but we will run multiple job_workers, so we will have multiple clients, so we need to provide a seperate utility file and configure file for clients.
+2. because ejdb does not support self app_id, so i have to change the job_id in mongodb.
+3. mongodb remeber to close db after reach the funciton, otherwise it will meet connection error. check out on server side.
+4. request module is not always very robost, https://github.com/joyent/node/issues/4863 request is not always the best in this case.
+So I have to use local http request.
+5. scrape on amazon website, it is better to add a / in the end of url: for example, `http://www.amazon.com/mobile-apps/b/ref=mas_dl?ie=UTF8&node=2350149011/`
+6. plan to use cluster module to restart process automaticallly, however, ejdb does not support multiple process, so it has to rely on single process for each task.

 ## done:
-12. figure out the proxy issue.
-13. 13. client side needs to have configuration setting automatically.
-14. server side needs to pass the configuration setting automatically.

 1. python db_insert_row.py to insert db from local db into mongodb server
 2. http://localhost:8080/web_jobs/jobs_get?client_id=dtc&client_job_request_count=10&job_target=appid_to_asin to get a list jobs.
 3.

-we only need one sever, with automatically add jobs, or manage the db operation. we need multiple client, each client is for each job, so need to have utility files.

-because ejdb does not support self app_id, so i have to change the job_id in mongodb

-mongodb remeber to close db after reach the funciton, otherwise it will meet connection error. check out on server side

-https://github.com/joyent/node/issues/4863 request is not always the best in this case.
-So I have to use local http request.

-scrape on amazon website, it is better to add a / in the end of url: for example, `http://www.amazon.com/mobile-apps/b/ref=mas_dl?ie=UTF8&node=2350149011/`

 #### jobs_settings:
 1. `http://localhost:8080/web_jobs/jobs_settings?settings_action=`